rickardlindberg/rickardlindberg.me/writing/agdpp-hit-balloon-and-score-points/index.markdown

         <span class="bp">self</span><span class="o">.</span><span class="n">y</span> <span class="o">=</span> <span class="n">y</span>
 </pre></div>
 </div></div>
-We refactor in small tiny steps to make use of this point.
+We refactor in small, tiny steps to make use of this point.

 Eventually, the inside check in the balloon looks like this: